-LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN SF - 424 - MANDATORY
+LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN

+SF - 424 - MANDATORY

-Sec Section 8: Agency Designation, 2605(b)(6) - Assurance 6 (Required for state grantees and the Commonwealth of Puerto Rico) 8.1 How would you categorize the primary responsibility of your State agency?
-Administration Agency Commerce Agency Community Services Agency Energy / Environment Agency Housing Agency Welfare Agency Other - Describe: e Outreach and Intake, 2605(b)(15) - Assurance 15 lected "Welfare Agency" in question 8.1, you must complete questions 8.2, 8.3, and 8.4, as applicable.
-8.2 How do you provide alternate outreach and intake for HEATING ASSISTANCE? is a non- rotating is administered by Delaware Health and Social Services.
-Outreach, intake and application processing is performed by our prime contractor, which profit agency.
-Additionally, starting 2017 program year, the intake has been made more accessible to low-income households by prime contractor staff members between 15 State Service Centers so that there would be one intake worker present during the week in one of the State Service n each county. non-prof ization is administered by another state department, Department of Natural Resources and Environmental Control, which contracts with its to perform LIHEAP weatherization.
-Division of State Service Centers participates in the application processing on a limited basis and final y determinations for benefits are made by the non-profit agency.
-LIHEAP intake and outreach is performed totally separately from that of TANF, as two separate Divisions are responsible for the administration of the two programs and they do not share sub-grantees.
-However, LIHEAP cooperates with other government and non-governmental agencies through referrals, education, and outreach events.
-8.3 How do you provide alternate outreach and intake for COOLING ASSISTANCE?
+Sec tion 8: Agency Designation, 2605(b)(6) - Assurance 6 (Required for state grantees and the Commonwealth of Puerto Rico) 8.1 How would you categorize the primary responsibility of your State agency?
+Administration Agency Commerce Agency Community Services Agency Energy / Environment Agency Housing Agency Welfare Agency Other - Describe: e Outreach and Intake, 2605(b)(15) - Assurance 15 lected "Welfare Agency" in question 8.1, you must complete questions 8.2, 8.3, and 8.4, as applicable. n you se rected remain agency in question 6.1, you must complete questions 6.2, 6.3, and 6.4, as applicance.
+8.2 How do you provide alternate outreach and intake for HEATING ASSISTANCE?
 LIHEAP is administered by Delaware Health and Social Services.
-Outreach, intake and application processing is performed by our prime contractors, which are the non-profit and community action agencies.
-LIHEAP intake and outreach is performed totally separately from that of TANF, as two separate Divisions are responsible for the administration of the two programs and they do not share sub-grantees.
+Outreach, intake and application processing is performed by our prime contractor, which is a non-profit agency.
+Additionally, since 2017 program year, the intake has been made more accessible to low-income households by prime contractor rotating staff members between State Service Centers so that there would be one intake worker present during the week in one of the State Service Centers in each county. non-prof ization is administered by another state department, Department of Natural Resources and Environmental Control, which contracts with its to perform LIHEAP weatherization.
+Division of State Service Centers participates in the application processing on a limited basis and final y determinations for benefits are made by the non-profit agency. programs intake and outreach is performed totally separately from that of TANF, as two separate Divisions are responsible for the administration of the two s and they do not share sub-grantees.
+However, LIHEAP cooperates with other government and non-governmental agencies through referrals, n, and outreach events.
+8.3 How do you provide alternate outreach and intake for COOLING ASSISTANCE? is administered by Delaware Health and Social Services.
+Outreach, intake and application processing is performed by our prime contractors, e the non-profit and community action agencies. programs LIHEAP intake and outreach is performed totally separately from that of TANF, as two separate Divisions are responsible for the administration of the two programs and they do not share sub-grantees.
 However, LIHEAP cooperates with other government and non-governmental agencies through referrals, education, and outreach events.
 8.4 How do you provide alternate outreach and intake for CRISIS ASSISTANCE?